daizutabi/mkdocs-nbstore/docs/usage/notebook.md

 All notebooks in the `notebooks` directory will be available to reference in your markdown files.
+The `notebook_dir` can contain subdirectories, and all notebooks in the subdirectories will also be available.

 ## Referencing Notebooks in Markdown